pyinstaller/pyinstaller/doc/source/Manual.rst

 set up the appropriate handlers.

-Run-time Operation
+Run-time Information
 =====================

 Your app should run in a bundle exactly as it does when run from source.
-However, you might want to learn at run-time whether the app is running from source or "frozen" (bundled).
+However, you may need to learn at run-time whether the app is running from source, or is "frozen" (bundled).
 For example, you might have
 data files that are normally found based on a module's ``__file__`` attribute.
 That will not work when the code is bundled.